 Challenge to Opportunity

 Data volume and data accessibility challenges make it difficult for analysts to zero in on the critical data insights they need to efficiently initiate and progress investigations.
-However, specific Open Source Intelligence (OSINT) capabilities that support both breadth in terms of data collection and deep analytical capabilities is a means to achieve this.
-The latest release of Fivecast ONYX includes both automated account discovery and dark web monitoring to help intelligence organizations identify and analyze threats faster across an increasingly diverse data landscape.
+However, specific open-source intelligence capabilities that support both breadth in terms of data collection and deep analytical capabilities is a means to achieve this.
+The latest release of Fivecast ONYX includes both automated account discovery and Dark Web monitoring to help intelligence organizations identify and analyze threats faster across an increasingly diverse data landscape.

 Automated Account Discovery

-Automated account discovery enables broad data collection across the open web, facilitating fast identification of targets or persons of interest (POI) to quickly kick off investigations.
+Automated account discovery enables broad data collection across the Surface Web, facilitating fast identification of targets or persons of interest (POI) to quickly kick off investigations.
 Integration to market-leading people search engines complements an advanced Google search feature to eliminate the manual effort of searching for account handles across a huge range of data sources.
 Analyst resources are freed up and the overall efficiency and speed of investigations is improved dramatically.
-Delivering both broad discovery and targeted data collection across the surface, deep and dark web gives intelligence organizations a broad data set which, when combined with AI-enabled risk analysis capabilities, delivers actionable insights for analysts.
+Delivering both broad discovery and targeted data collection across the Surface, Deep, and Dark Web gives intelligence organizations a broad data set which, when combined with AI-enabled risk analysis capabilities, delivers valuable and actionable insights for analysts.

 Dark Web Monitoring